 Polska / lubelskie

-In the interwar period the Hebrews made more than a half of the entire population of the village.
-Craftsmanship and trade were their main sources of income.
-They were also hired by small weaving works and tanneries.
-In 1930s tourism brought them significant profits – many Jewish little shops restaurants and guesthouses were opened specially for arriving patients.
+In the interwar period, the local Jews made up more than a half of the entire population of Żółkiewka.
+Craftsmanship and trade still were their main sources of income.
+Jews were also hired by small textile factories and tanneries.
+In 1930s, tourism became an important occupation of the Jewish population – many shops, restaurants, and guesthouses were opened by Jews for the arriving patients.

 The oldest records mentioning Żółkiewka (Żółkiew) date back to 1359 and are part of a document where heads of the Lublin and Chełm counties map out borders among landowners.
 In the second half of the 15th century, a Catholic parish was established in Żółkiewka.